 Wilkin County

-Wilkin County ranks 52 for broadband access and 42 for digital equity out of 87 counties.
-They have hovered around 77 percent coverage to broadband of 100 Mbps down and 20 up since 2020.
-Before that time they saw a slight dip in access this year but it is within a margin of error and may simply reflect a more granular look at access.
-They have 669 households without access to broadband at that speed.
-Estimates indicate that it will cost $6.2 million to get to ubiquitous broadband in the county.
+Wilkin County ranks 49 for broadband access out of 87 counties.
+They have 81.97 percent coverage to broadband of 100 Mbps down and 20 up.
+They have 464 households without access to broadband at that speed.
+Estimates indicate that it will cost $4.3 million to get to ubiquitous broadband in the county.

 Household Density